Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 2. Make sure your Finance System is capable of reporting for the new requirements to assist our procurement function in succeeding.

-3. Encourage procurement colleagues within your teams to undertake the Expert Practitioner eLearning.
+3. Encourage procurement colleagues within your teams to undertake the Practitioner eLearning.

-8. Cascade this briefing note to your budget holders and finance/procurement colleagues and give them time to prepare for the Act going live.
+7. Cascade this briefing note to your budget holders and finance/procurement colleagues.

 Contact Us